Finland's development cooperation in the Syrian crisis

 In 2020, Finland contributed to the creation of aid employment for 2,347 women at the UN Women’s Oasis empowerment centre in Jordan.
 Similar centres have been set up in Za’atari and Azraq refugee camps and in various locations in Jordan.
 They offer services to Syrian refugees and Jordanian women who are in a vulnerable position.
 Photo: UN Women

-The Syrian conflict, which began in 2011, is one of the worst humanitarian crises of our time.
-Of people in Syria, 90 per cent depend on external assistance.
-Because of the war, several millions are either internally displaced or have left the country, and the neighbouring countries’ capacity to accommodate Syrian refugees is stretched to the limit.
-The conflict has increased instability in the Middle East and the consequences spill over into the security situation in Europe.
+The Syrian conflict, which began in 2011, has been one of the most severe humanitarian crises, throughout which 90 per cent of Syrians have relied on external assistance.
+The war forced millions of Syrians to flee their homes or the country, and the neighbouring countries’ capacity to receive Syrian refugees was stretched to the limit.
+The conflict increased instability in the Middle East, and its consequences spilled over into the security situation in Europe.

-Finland’s Strategy for development cooperation and humanitarian assistance in the Syrian crisis should be adapted to reflect the changing demands, but this is difficult because of constant changes in the conflict.
-The consequences of the COVID-19 pandemic and the impacts of climate change also show in developments in Syria.
+Finland’s strategy for development cooperation in the Syrian crisis had to be adapted to reflect the changing demands, but this was difficult because of the constantly evolving conflict.
+The effects of the COVID-19 pandemic and climate change were also reflected in developments in Syria.

 Finland's Strategy for development cooperation and humanitarian assistance in the Syrian crisis (PDF, 496 KB)